-In accordance with Article L.214-8-7 of the French Monetary and Financial Code, in exceptional circumstances and when such action is required to protect the interests of unitholders, the management company may suspend the redemption of units by the Fund and the issue of new units.
+In accordance with Article L. 214-8-7 of the French Monetary and Financial Code, in exceptional circumstances and when such action is required to protect the interests of unitholders, the management company may temporarily suspend redemptions of units and the issuing of new units by the Fund.